Barong (mythology): Rangda

-Another version holds that Rangda was linked to the historical queen Mahendradatta or Gunapriyadharmapatni, a Javanese princess sister of Dharmawangsa of the East Javanese Ishana dynasty of the late Mataram kingdom period.
-She was the queen consort of Balinese king Udayana and Airlangga's mother.
+Another version holds that Rangda was linked to the historical queen Mahendradatta or Gunapriyadharmapatni, a Javanese princess, sister of Dharmawangsa of the East Javanese Ishana dynasty of the late Mataram kingdom period.
+She was the queen consort of the Balinese king Udayana and Airlangga's mother.
 Mahendradatta is known for her devotion to the worship of Durga in Bali.
 The story goes that Mahendradatta, the mother of Airlangga, was condemned by Airlangga's father because she practiced black magic.
 After she became a widow (Rangda in old Javanese means: 'widow'), hurt and humiliated, she sought revenge upon her ex-husband's court and the whole of his kingdom.
 She summoned all the evil spirits in the jungle, the Leyaks and the demons that caused plague and death in the kingdom.
 Airlangga had to face his mother to save the kingdom.
 A fight occurred, but she and her black magic troops were so powerful that Airlangga had to ask for the help of the spirit king, Barong to defeat her.
 Barong came with Airlangga's soldiers, and a fight ensued.
 Rangda cast a spell that made all of Airlangga's soldiers feel suicidal, pointing their poisoned keris into their stomachs and chests.
 In response, Barong cast a spell that caused the soldiers' bodies to be resistant to the sharp keris.
 In the end, Barong won, and Rangda ran away.

 Barong dance

 Barong dance performance with kris-wielding dancers and Rangda in Bali.

-The lion is the popular one, as it comes from the Gianyar region, where Ubud (the home of tourist's Balinese dance ritual viewing) is located.
-Within the calon arang, the dance drama in which the Barong appears, the barong responds to Rangda's use of magic to control and kill her to restore balance.
-In traditional Barong dance performances, he is portrayed in his struggles against Rangda, it is the popular part of Balinese culture.
+The lion is the popular one, as it comes from the Gianyar region, where Ubud (the home of tourists' Balinese dance ritual viewing) is located.
+Within the calon arang, the dance drama in which the Barong appears, the Barong responds to Rangda's use of magic to control and kill her to restore balance.
+In traditional Barong dance performances, he is portrayed in his struggles against Rangda, which is the popular part of Balinese culture.
 The mythical creature would dance along the street to the calon arang dance.
 A priest would throw holy water at it.